lad-sapienza/BraDypUS/bdus-docs/setup/preview-config.md

+---
-# Final appearance of configuration files
+title: Final appearance of configuration files
+---

 If you are not interested on going through the looking glass skip this part.